ThomasHepworth/th-cheat-sheet/renv-notes.md

 To update the package list, simply enter `renv::snapshot()`.
 This will open a prompt which will ask if you want to proceed (simply type **y**).
 Updates are added to `renv.lock`.
 If you wish to remove packages, simply delete them from here.

-_Please only add packages we need for the project._
+_Note:_ You're best only adding packages you need for your project.
+This reduces the total number of packages that will be installed for future users and will ensure copying the package list is quicker and more efficient.

 ### Installing Required Packages